hiphops-io/hiphops-io.github.io/docs/concepts.md

 #### 5. Tasks return results

 All tasks return a result (in the task response's `result` property).
 This `result` can be any valid JSON (which includes objects, arrays, strings, numbers, booleans and `null`).
+It cannot, however, be undefined.
-If the task fails, it will return an `error_message` property instead.
+If the task fails, it will return an `error_message` property instead (and may also contain the error itself as an object in `result`).

 The pipeline run is updated with the returned result of the task and then all remaining pending tasks are checked to see if they can now be set to ready.